wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/static-code-analysis-using-findsecuritybugs.md

 When wiring these into your product's CI:

 * Pin the Maven SpotBugs plugin in the parent POM with `<effort>Max</effort>`, `<threshold>Low</threshold>`, and `<failOnError>true</failOnError>`.
 New code should be quiet at this setting.
 Pin both the SpotBugs and Find Security Bugs plugin versions; check their sites for current releases.
-* `gosec` in CI: `gosec -severity high -confidence medium -exclude-dir=vendor ./...` — fails on any high-severity finding.
+* `gosec` in CI: `gosec -severity high -confidence medium -exclude-dir=vendor ./...`, which fails on any high-severity finding.
 * SARIF output from each tool uploaded to the GitHub Security tab.
 Semgrep and CodeQL produce SARIF natively; `gosec` supports it directly; SpotBugs XML can be converted via a reviewdog adapter or `spotbugs-sarif`.
 * SAST runs as a parallel step alongside build/test in the PR builder. `reviewdog` surfaces findings as inline PR comments rather than a single "build failed" line.
 * Track findings over time.
 A SAST tool producing 1000 findings on first run with no follow-up is doing nothing.
 Either fix or formally accept each.